 1900: Shock and Scandal

-She lost her thirty-three-year-old brother Prince Christian Victor on the 29th October 1900 to malaria which he contracted during the Boer War in Africa.
-In December 1900 Marie Louise visited Canada.
+She lost her thirty-three-year-old brother, Prince Christian Victor, on the 29th of October, 1900, to malaria which he contracted during the Boer War in Africa.
+In December of 1900, Marie Louise visited Canada.

 In Aribert’s opinion, she made his life intolerable and neglected their marriage.
 He conveniently forget to mention that he’d spent most of her money and so he had no use for her.
 Around that time there were whispers of a scandalous relationship between Aribert and a male servant which Marie Louise did not refute or confirm.